 20 vacation days are provided each year.

-Cleveland Clinic offers a comprehensive health plan that covers residents and fellows as well as your immediate family members (spouse and eligible children) at 50 percent of the healthcare premium that all other Cleveland Clinic caregivers pay.
-Trainees are covered as of their actual start date so long as they completed online enrollment within 31 days of their start date.
+Cleveland Clinic offers a comprehensive health plan which covers residents and fellows as well as their immediate family members (spouse and eligible children) at 50 percent of the healthcare premium that all other Cleveland Clinic caregivers pay.
+Trainees are covered as of their actual start date so long as they complete online enrollment within 31 days of their start date.

 A $1000 educational allowance is granted each year and may be used for books, moving expenses, tablets, laptops, USMLE, professional society memberships, board review, etc.

 In addition, the Education Institute will fund up to $1,500 per year for meeting attendance provided an abstract or poster is presented.

 Additional funding for travel and meeting attendance is available through the Anesthesiology Institute pending an approval process.
 Meeting attendance does not subtract from vacation days.

 Please refer to the table below for new salary rates, effective April 1, 2018: